Niko-La/iot_stem_board/README.md

 ### **About Kava and Nikola Labs**

 ### **Kava**
-Kava is an electronic R&D research firm associated with the University of Windsor, specializing in developing PCB boards for electric two-wheeler platforms.
-Recognizing a gap in STEM education, Kava developed the new DIY S.T.E.M Programming Learning Board to provide students with critical STEM lessons.
+Kava, an electronic R&D researcher collaborating with the University of Windsor, specializes in developing PCB boards for electric two-wheeler platforms.
+Noticing a gap in STEM education, Kava developed the new DIY S.T.E.M Programming Learning Board to provide students with critical STEM lessons and hands-on experience.

+In their lectures to university and college students, Kava has observed that the current curriculum often lacks modern tools and skills.
+To address this, Kava is working with the University of Windsor on an undergraduate STEM board design that offers practical, hands-on learning.
+Recognizing the potential to reach a wider audience, Kava aims to scale this initiative into an online remote platform capable of serving thousands of students each semester and fostering a vibrant community around the board.

 ### **Nikola Labs**

 **Nikola Labs' Highlights:**

-- **📊 4+ years** in remote project management for solar projects across Western Canada.
+- **📊 4+ years** Univeristy R&D Lead Researcher focusing on Machine Learning with Hardware
 - **💻 10+ years** of advanced PCB design, MEMS sensor consulting.
 - **🔬 In-house R&D** through Nikola Labs' electrical engineering facility.
-- **🤝 Collaboration** with University of Windsor, Gates Corp, and APMA.
+- **🤝 Collaboration** with University of Windsor, Gates Corp, and Automotice Parts Manufacturer Association
 - **🔌 IoT & Embedded Systems expertise.**

 ### **Nikola Labs’ Mission**
 Nikola Labs is dedicated to advancing STEM education and supporting innovation through practical, hands-on learning tools.
 Our collaboration with educational institutions and industry leaders enables us to create cutting-edge solutions like the DIY S.T.E.M Programming Learning Board, designed to inspire the next generation of engineers and innovators.